Philemon5MUVUNYI/Bigdata_Capstone_Project/README.md

 The objective of this project is to analyze sales transaction data to uncover key trends, patterns, and insights that can help optimize sales performance, improve inventory management, and enhance decision-making for the business.

 #### Key Challenges
-1.Understanding Sales Distribution
+1. Understanding Sales Distribution
  - How are sales distributed across different countries, products, and salespersons?
  - Which regions or products contribute the most to revenue?
-2.Identifying Sales Trends
+2. Identifying Sales Trends
  - Are there seasonal or monthly trends in sales?
  - How does the number of boxes shipped correlate with sales revenue?
-3.Evaluating Sales Performance
+3. Evaluating Sales Performance
  -Which salespersons are the top performers?
  -Are there significant differences in sales performance across regions?